Can You Become A Screenwriter Without A Degree? Pros & Cons.

 Ideally, you should have about three spec scripts in the same genre, style, or format you plan on writing as part of your portfolio of samples.

-While this isn’t required, any manager or executive interested in you will make sure you have more than one script at the ready to confirm you aren’t just wasting their time.
+While this isn’t required, any manager or executive interested in you will ensure you have more than one script ready to confirm you aren’t just wasting their time.

-If you are interested in writing for TV, it would be good to have two original pilot scripts – for example, two 60 minutes scripts, two 30 minutes scripts, or one of each.
+If you are interested in writing for TV, it would be good to have two original pilot scripts—for example, two 60-minute or 30-minute scripts, or one of each.

-Regardless of which option you choose, but especially if you are writing one half hour and one hour long pilot, these scripts should be tonally and stylistically similar so you can show your “voice” as a writer.
+Regardless of which option you choose, but especially if you are writing one half-hour and one-hour pilots, these scripts should be tonally and stylistically similar so you can show your “voice” as a writer.

-If you are interested in writing features, it would be wise to have at least two of your spec scripts in the same genre, but all should show some type of consistency of voice and theme.
+If you are interested in writing features, it would be wise to have at least two of your spec scripts in the same genre, but all should show some consistency of voice and theme

 A personal brand.